mdmahmudul413/Vue.Js-Practice-Files/readme.md

         We are currently use virtual dom for detecting the change of html dom.
 But we can use this technology in the android and ios app development.
         Vue JS provide a platform name "Native Script Vue" for developing mobile app.

+## **23 Introduction to Components**

+    1. The frontend frameworks Angular, React, Vue JS become popular because of Component.

+    2. Except component, we can not develop mobile or web app.

+    3. Basically sometimes html elements can not serve our whole purpose all the time.
+Some time we need custom UI.

+    4. Suppose we need a rating component.
+But HTML does not provide us rating tag.
+In this case, using Vue JS we can make a component of rating and use it multiple time whenever we need it inside our UI.
+So that, simply component is a combination of HTML default tag which can be reused multiple times.

+    5. We can use attribute inside components like default HTML tag.
+We can also define custom attribute also.
+This is called props.

+## **24 Creating My First Component**

+    1. If we want to create a component, at first we have to register it.

+    2. Registering a component

+        app.component('contact-details', {
+            data(){
+                return{
+                    name: 'Mamunur Rashid',
+                }
+            },

+            template: `
+                <h1>Contact Details</h1>
+                <p><strong>Name:</strong>Mamunur Rashid</p>
+                <p><strong>Website:</strong>www.rimonbd.com</p>
+                <p><strong>Address:</strong>Dhaka, Bangladesh</p>`,
+        });

+            Note:

+                a.
+Best practice is to register a componet using dash(-) in the component name to avoid the default html tag name.

+                b.
+Basically components behavior and the vue js app behavior are closly same.
+The second parameter object is as like as the create app object.
+                We can simply declear data property inside the object.

+    3. Now use <contact-details/> or <contact-details></contact-details> inside template to use the component.

+## **25 Changing Development Environment(Vue CLI)**

+    1. We will continue the rest parts using Vue CLI instead of using CDN.

+    2. We should not develop a large project usnig CDN because there are so many limitations.

+    3. CLI - Command Line Interface

+    4. We don't get proper debugging benefit in vue CDN

+    5. In vue CDN, project file runs using file url or file protocol.
+We don't get the maximum benefit of JS while using file protocol.

+    6. We can't do routing easily in CDN.

+    7. We will get modern JS all features in Vue CLI

+    8. We don't get proper suggestions while using Vue CDN

+    9. The CND project output is not minified but CLI project output is minified.
+Thats why CND injected project has performense issue for loading slower in the browser.

+    10. In CDN installation, vue js use a function name eval().
+It has a huge performense issue.
+That's why JS authority suggest us to not use eval() function

+    11. Vue CLI projects can easilly run any modern or old version browser.

+## **26 Introduction to Vue CLI**

+    1. Node.js is a back-end JavaScript runtime environment.

+    2. Previously we can not run js code without the help of browser.
+But now we can run js code without browser for the help of node js.

+    3. We need node js for creating vue CLI project.

+    4. Installing vue cli

+        command: npm install -g @vue/cli

+    5. To check version

+        command: vue --version

+    6. Now we will create project using vue CLI

+        We can install vue js via command line or Graphical User Interface (GUI)

+    7. Creating project via command line

+        command: vue create project-name

+    8. Creating project via GUI

+        command: vue ui

+## **27 Understanding CLI Project Structure**

+    1. CLI project is mainly a node js project

+    2. A standard project has a package.json file.
+Inside package.json, there are som configura of node js project.

+        a. dependencies

+            Inside dependencies we will find the js library dependencies information.
+Initially there will be core-js and vue dependencies.

+        b. devDependencies

+            We need devDependencies at the time of development.
+We don't need devDependencies in our final build.

+        c. script

+            There are some script name like serve, build, lint.
+We can make command of "npm run serve"/"npm run build"/"npm run lint" to run those script. 'serve' script has some service of detecting any change of our code or file and instantly refresh it into our browser.
+Thats why at the time of development, we will use this "serve" script.
+After Development we will make command of "build".

+    3. Node Modules Folder

+        Dependencies and devDependencies will be installed inside this folder.

+        Note: When we share our project with anyone, we always share it without node modules folder.
+Because we can easilly make this folder using "npm install" command.

+    4. public/index.html file will serve first.

+    5. src folder: We mainly write our codes inside this folder.

+    6. src/main.js this file mainly injects inside index.html.